 Donna's house.
 David is annoyed that Donna blabbed to a priest about their non-existent sex life.
 She hands down her final decision about their sex life, and tells him that, as far as doinking goes, they'll have to wait at least until they're finished high school.
 (And then I think about three years after that.)
 David is disappointed, but he tells her he's OK with limiting their sexual contact to kisses and dry humping.

 Hospital.
-Ahn-drea is sitting up reading when Brandon stops by for yet another visit.
-He's pleased to see that she's recovering so well.
-She tells him that the police were just there, and that they revealed they have no suspects for the hit and run.
+Ahn-drea is sitting up reading when Brandon stops by for yet another visit, and he's pleased to see that she's recovering so well.
+She tells him that the police were just here, and that they revealed they have no suspects for the hit and run.
 All Ahn-drea can remember about the accident is a big loud silver car.
 She then shows Brandon the wheelchair she'll be using until her casts come off in about a month.
 For some reason he's taken aback that she's going to be wheeling around instead of using crutches.

 Kelly's house.
-Jackie enters Kelly's bedroom to inspect her newly blackened walls.
-Kelly has descended further into madness and is now sponge painting her walls green.
+Jackie enters Kelly's bedroom to inspect her newly blackened walls, and she sees that Kelly has descended further into her madness and is now sponge painting her walls green.
 She starts to tell her mom that she's going through some changes...but then their conversation gets interrupted by a call from Brenda, who delivers the breaking news that she and Dylan just broke up.
 Again.
 She tells Kelly about how things finally came to a head, and that Dylan confessed to seeing someone else last summer.
 Kelly nervously asks who the girl is, but Brenda says she doesn't know.
-Kelly says she thought the two of them would be together forever, then asks Brenda if she's doing this because she now has Dean Cain waiting in the wings.
-Uh, d'yuh.
+Kelly says she thought the two of them would be together forever, then asks Brenda if she's doing this 'cause she now has Dean Cain waiting in the wings...which, d'yuh.

-There's a knock at Kelly's door, and she assumes it's David and snaps that she's on the phone.
-But when she turns around, she's stunned to see Dylan standing in her doorway.
+There's a knock at Kelly's door, and she assumes it's David and snaps that she's on the phone - but when she turns around, she's stunned to see Dylan standing in her doorway.
 She hurriedly gets off the phone with Brenda and asks him what he's doing at her house.
 He looks around at her freshly sponged walls and jokes that he came by to help her paint.
-He then fills her in on his breakup, and says that Brenda told him they should start seeing other people...and that he thinks it's time he started seeing her.
+He then fills her in on his breakup and tells her that Brenda told him they should start seeing other people...and that he thinks it's time he started seeing her.
+Yippee!
 He then pulls Kelly toward him and plants a sexy kiss on her lips.